 On the other hand, the president of Ukraine, Volodimir Zelenskyhas gained in popularity, since 72 percent of Americans trust him.
 Zelensky even leads the leaders of France, Emmanuel Macron (55 percent), of Germany, Olaf Scholz (53 percent), and of the United States itself, Joe Biden (48 percent).

 Inside Russia the vision is very different.
 The Levada Center estimated last month that 48 percent of citizens had a negative image of the European Union, with only 37 percent giving positive responses.
-If asked about the United States, the level of rejection rises to 55 percent according to this study, which in this type of question would not yet reflect the consequences of the invasion of Ukraine and the sanctions adopted en bloc by Western governments.
+If asked regarding the United States, the level of rejection rises to 55 percent according to this study, which in this type of question would not yet reflect the consequences of the invasion of Ukraine and the sanctions adopted en bloc by Western governments.

-The change in the perception of the population occurs after years of a waning support for Putin amid anger over unpopular pension reforms and stagnant quality of life since he began his fourth presidential term in 2018.
+The change in the perception of the population occurs following years of a waning support for Putin amid anger over unpopular pension reforms and stagnant quality of life since he began his fourth presidential term in 2018.
 The Kremlin has tightened political and media censorship since Putin gave the order to launch his offensive on Ukraine, punishing even those who use terms such as “invasion.”

 The pressure resulted in the closure of media and social networks, which makes it difficult for citizens to obtain information outside official channels.
 This same week, one of the leading independent media, Novaya Gazetaannounced that it was paralyzing its publication until the end of the war, since despite abiding by the vocabulary imposed by the Kremlin, it continued to receive notices from the regulatory body that threatened its potential closure.